← Back to the course

 Collection _worker_state (prerequisite for the change-stream worker)

-A single document { _id: "embeddings-worker", resumeToken: <BSON resume token | null> }, seeded by the seed step so the worker has a row to read/update from the start (the FK-row analogue).
+A single document { _id: "embeddings-worker", resumeToken: <BSON resume token | null> }, created by the dynamic-embeddings worker feature, not the default seed (§8; see the seed-order note below).
 On each handled event the worker writes the latest resume token here; on startup it reads it back via resumeAfter/SetResumeAfter.

 Collection search_misses (feature: no-match-analytics)